hyprwm/hyprpaper/README.md

 A Wallpaper ***cannot*** be applied without preloading.
 The config is ***not*** reloaded dynamically.

+## Important note to the inner workings
+Preload does exactly what it says.
+It loads the entire wallpaper into memory.
+This can result in around 8 - 20MB of mem usage.
+It is not recommended to preload every wallpaper you have, as it will be a) taking a couple seconds at the beginning to load and b) take 100s of MBs of disk and RAM usage.

+Preload is meant only for situations in which you want a wallpaper to switch INSTANTLY when you issue a wallpaper keyword (e.g. wallpaper per workspace)

+In any and all cases when you don't mind waiting 300ms for the wallpaper to change, consider making a script that:
+ - preloads the new wallpaper
+ - sets the new wallpaper
+ - unloads the old wallpaper (to free memory)

 # IPC
 You can use `hyprctl hyprpaper` (if on Hyprland) to issue a keyword, for example
 ```